tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/02/validation-timing.md

 that a plugin will be kept waiting until almost all plugins have finished to be loaded.

-But it's wasteful to give resources of your server to spams and attackers.
+But it's wasteful to give spams and attackers those resources of your server.

 The "**Validation timing**" at "**Validation rule settings**" can help to drastically reduce load on server especially against brute-force attacks.